-The Master of Science in Communication program provides concentrations in Advertising, Interpersonal and Organizational Communication, Mass Communication, and Public Relations.
-The department offers two tracks for each concentration: The academic track is finalized with a thesis, while the professional track is finalized with a professional project (for example: a documentary video or public relations campaign) and comprehensive exams.
+The Master of Science in Communication program provides concentrations in Strategic Communication and Mass Communication.
+The department offers three tracks for each concentration: a thesis track, professional project track, or comprehensive examinatino track.
 Regardless of which track students follow, the program offers students the opportunity for a blend of communication theory and hands on practical application courses.

 Department of Communication Website